-A truce was established but the threat of renewed ice wars only really ended in 1904, when the Pike & North Lakes Ice Co. was absorbed by Wisconsin Lakes Ice Co.
-Its backers were said to have lost $100,000 in the failed venture – a staggering sum in those days.
+A truce was established, but the threat of renewed ice wars only really ended in 1904, when the Pike & North Lakes Ice Company was absorbed by Wisconsin Lakes.
+Its backers were said to have lost $100,000 in the failed venture—nearly $3 million in today’s dollars.

 Wisconsin Lakes’s last natural ice harvest was in 1923.
 As the river became more polluted, the company switched to manufacturing machine-made ice.
 As late as 1940, the company was still operating 212 ice routes in the Milwaukee area.
 In time, the company added coal and fuel oil deliveries and operated twenty-four gas stations under the Hometown name.
 It was headquartered at 1518 East North Avenue, just two blocks from the battlefield of 1901.

 In its September 19, 2005 issue, the Milwaukee Business Journal reported on the sale of Hometown’s 150-year-old ice business to a Canadian firm, Arctic Glacier, and the closing of its last remaining Milwaukee ice plant.

 Lost Milwaukee, a new book from The History Press containing the very best from Milwaukee Notebook, is now available.
 Click here for more details.

 We just love your work Carl.

 LikeLiked by 1 person